Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Abstract

-With \system{} generated data, we present fine-tuned versions of StarCoderBase and Code Llama for Julia, Lua, OCaml, R, and Racket.
-On established benchmarks (MultiPL-E), these models outperform other open Code LLMs.
+Using datasets generated with \system{}, we present fine-tuned versions of StarCoderBase and Code Llama for Julia, Lua, OCaml, R, and Racket that outperform other fine-tunes of these base models on the natural language to code task.
+We also present Racket fine-tunes for two very recent models, DeepSeek Coder and StarCoder2, to show that \system{} continues to outperform other fine-tuning approaches for low-resource languages.
 The \system{} approach is easy to apply to new languages, and is significantly more efficient and effective than alternatives such as training longer.